 According to the housing needs assessment, Nahant's current housing stock could be improved to better meet the needs and preferences of its residents.
-To provide more housing options for Nahanters of all backgrounds, it's important to expand the types of homes available in the town.
+To provide more housing options for Nahanters of all backgrounds and income levels, it is important to expand the types of homes available in the town.
 This is particularly important as people's housing needs change over time, especially as they age.
 The decline in Nahant's young adult population is concerning, with residents aged 22-29 decreasing by 57% between 2015 and 2020.
 Meanwhile, the senior population is growing, with significant increases in residents aged 65-69 (40%) and 70-79 (74%).
 Offering smaller and medium-sized homes can benefit both young people seeking affordable rentals or homes for sale, as well as seniors looking for downsizing options that are easier to manage.
-Expanded housing options can also support blue-collar workers, veterans, and moderate-income households of all kinds.
+Expanded housing options can also support blue-collar workers, essential workers, town employees, veterans, seniors, and moderate-income households of all kinds.

-31 NOTE: MAPC will discuss implementation timeframes and entities with the committee and complete this chart based on that discussion.
+37 NOTE: MAPC will discuss implementation timeframes and entities with the committee and complete this chart based on that discussion.

-Nahant could benefit from a range of "little to middle" housing options, such as accessory dwelling units, tiny homes, duplexes, triplexes, mixed-use housing, and townhouses.
-Many of the town's existing multifamily homes are in older buildings that don't comply with current zoning regulations and are considered "legally nonconforming."
+Nahant could benefit from a range of small and mid-size housing options, such as accessory dwelling units, tiny homes, duplexes, triplexes, mixed-use housing, and townhouses.
+Many of the town's existing multi-family homes are in older buildings that do not comply with current zoning regulations and are considered "legally nonconforming."
 However, these buildings exemplify the charming small-town character of Nahant and offer alternatives to large, expensive single-family homes.
 Currently, single-family homes make up 73% of the town's housing stock.
-While single-family homes are important, smaller and mid-sized multifamily homes would better serve many residents who don't need a large multi-bedroom home or cannot afford one.
+While single-family homes are important, smaller, and mid-sized multifamily homes would better serve many residents who do not need a large multi-bedroom home or cannot afford one.
 For example, the median sale price of a single-family home in Nahant is \$950,000, while a condominium is more attainable at a median sale price of \$376,900, likely because condos in Nahant tend to be smaller, older housing types.
-Smaller housing types will add both more attainable home ownership options and opportunities to rent for those that don't have the resources for a down payment.
+Smaller housing types will add both more attainable home ownership options and opportunities to rent for those that do not have the resources for a down payment.
 Nahant can stimulate the expansion of little to middle housing options by allowing these types of homes through its zoning and by complementing these regulations with programs and policies.

-Goal 2: Produce Upper-case A Affordable Housing
+Goal 2: Produce Upper-case "A" Affordable Housing